susbro2/hackingz/README.md

-# TBomb Terminal PWA
+# Hackingz Terminal PWA

-A Progressive Web App (PWA) simulation of the TBomb hacking toolkit for educational purposes.
+A Progressive Web App (PWA) simulation of the Hackingz hacking toolkit for educational purposes.

 ## Features